Andrejkf/solution_advanced_lane_finding/report_template.md

 4.1.4.
 After, a 2nd order polinomial function is aproximated to the curved lines described by lane lines using numpy.polyfit function.
 Function getcurvedlaneline(). (cell 61 Jupyter notebook).

+#### 5. Radius of curvature of the lane
-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+##### Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

+5.1.
+Function drawcurvedline() was defined

 I did this in lines # through # in my code in `my_other_file.py`